MeteoSwiss/opendata/docs/general/faq.md

 ## What about the quality control of data?
 ### Ground-based measurements
 [Ground-based Measurements](/a-data-groundbased) are initially raw, not quality assured measurements, which may be faulty due to the way they are collected.
 The use of these data shall be with regard to the fact that the measurements may be faulty.
-Errors are typically due to malfunction of instruments caused by wear and tear or exposure to weather and on rare occasions from vandalism. *Wear and tear of the instruments are handled proactively by performing service checks at the stations on a regular basis and changing the instruments within the given time frame.*
+Errors are typically due to malfunction of instruments caused by wear and tear or exposure to weather and on rare occasions from vandalism. <!-- Wear and tear of the instruments are handled proactively by performing service checks at the stations on a regular basis and changing the instruments within the given time frame. -->

 In order to minimise the risk of incorrect measurements, MeteoSwiss checks the plausibility of the data during a rolling period of 5 days from the time of measurement using several automatic and manual control methods.
 The manually checked data, which is the highest quality check available, is normally published 5 days after the measurement.
 - If you need consistent and checked data, then we advise you to download the respective "recent" files e.g. each week in order that you have the manually checked data in your database.